WYCTSTF/nvim-old/readme.md

 For competitive programming training purposes, I did not use the code completion plugin.

 if you need to install haskell-language-server by Mason, GHCup is required.
+Alternatively, you can remove it from lsp.lua